mary-africa/converse/README.md

 ## Converse

-A Package that lets you build a graph to build a conversational agent
+A Package that lets you build a graph for making a conversational agent

 #### Packages inside:
 - Converse Core - [`@converse/core`](packages/core)